JAMES RIVER WATERSHED LIVING SHORELINES PROGRAM

 What is a living shoreline?

 Living shorelines are nature-based approaches for shoreline protection and are the preferred stabilization method for tidal shorelines.
 In addition to stabilizing shorelines, they conserve and restore natural habitats and provide ecosystem services.
-Read more »
+See examples from our region »

 Picture

-Virginia Institute of Marine Science (VIMS) Teaching Marsh in Gloucester Point, VA.
+The Carl Hershner Teaching Marsh on the Virginia Institute of Marine Science campus in Gloucester Point, VA.

 Picture